Daughters of the Moon: Catty Turner

-Daughter of the Moon and heiress to the Secret Scroll, starring in The Secret Scroll (Book #4) and The Prophecy (Book #11).
+In the series, Catty Turner is a Daughter of the Moon and heiress to the Secret Scroll, starring in The Secret Scroll (Book #4) and The Prophecy (Book #11).
 Catty has the power to travel back and forth through time (chronokinesis).
 She was abandoned by her birth mother, Zoe Reese, who was a Daughter of the Moon with the powers of telekinesis.
 She was picked up by Kendra Turner on the side of the road.
 Kendra originally thought because of Catty's power, that Catty was an alien so she adopted her as her own, to protect her.
-Kendra is very relax with Catty and does not mind when Catty misses class in order to "hop" time.
-Catty's best friend is Vanessa and unlike her, she is not shy about using her power.
-Much to Vanessa's chagrin, Catty often uses it in public places and does not care about how her time hops affect people.
-Unlike Vanessa who tries to be cautious and cool, Catty is often wild and impulsive.